Which milkweed should I plant in Southern California?

 Where do you get the right milkweed?

-International Garden Center in El Segundo carries A. fascicularis in one gallon pots. (at least they had it in July 2022) In July 2022, they also had A. speciosa which is for Northern California, as well as the evil tropical kind, so be careful what you buy — avoid those tell-tale yellow/orange flowers.
+International Garden Center in El Segundo carries A. fascicularis in 4″ pots and/or one gallon pots. (at least they had it in July 2022) In July 2022, they also had A. speciosa which is for Northern California, as well as the evil tropical kind, so be careful what you buy — avoid those tell-tale yellow/orange flowers!
 If you plant the native varieties in late summer (which is when nurseries seem to stock it), when the weather grows cold you can expect it to die back into its rootstock, the way your bulbing flowers like narcissus would.
 Place a marker where its roots are (give those roots occasional water if we have a dry winter), and leave it undisturbed until spring warms up – you should see resprout at that time.

 Larner Seeds carries all kinds of California native seeds, and their supply can vary season-by-season.
 As I update this, in July 2022, they stock A. eriocarpa and A. fascicularis which are appropriate for our L.A. area.
 (They also stock A. speciosa, which is for Northern California, not for here)